MagnusBook/social-insecurity/README.md

 The most important files and directories:
 - `app/`: This directory is the root of the application, this is from where the pages are served.
-- `__init__.py`: Initializes the application.
+  - `app/__init__.py`: Initializes the application.
-- `database.py`: Contains the database connection and functions for interacting with the database.
+  - `app/database.py`: Contains the database connection and functions for interacting with the database.
-- `forms.py`: Defines the forms that the users will use to input information.
+  - `app/forms.py`: Defines the forms that the users will use to input information.
-- `routes.py`: Implements the routing between different pages, handles form input and database calls.
+  - `app/routes.py`: Implements the routing between different pages, handles form input and database calls.
-- `schema.sql`: Defines the database tables, and their relations.
+  - `app/schema.sql`: Defines the database tables, and their relations.
-- `app/static/`: Static content, such as CSS, JavaScript and images can be stored and accessed here from anywhere in the application.
+  - `app/static/`: Directory containing static content.
+Files such as CSS and JavaScript can be stored here and accessed from anywhere in the application.
-- `app/templates/`: Contains all the HTML in a template format.
-This allows the Flask backend to display content dynamically, by integrating logical operators and variables into HTML.
-These are populated once the user requests one of the sites.
+  - `app/templates/`: Directory containing all the HTML files in a template format.
+This allows the application to display content dynamically, by integrating logical operators and variables into HTML.
+These files are populated once the user requests one of the sites.
+- `instance/`: Directory containing the instance configuration, which is not committed to version control.
+This is where the database file and user uploads are stored.
-- `tests`: Contains simple integration tests for the application.
+- `tests/`: Directory containing simple integration tests for the application.
+- `.flaskenv`: Contains the environment variables for the application.
 - `config.py`: Contains the configuration for the application.
-- `pyproject.toml`: Contains the dependencies for the application.
+- `pyproject.toml`: Contains the application dependencies and their configuration.
 - `socialinsecurity.py`: The entry point for the application.

 ## Usage